AGRINFO AGRINFO logo

 General tariff reductions

-The results of negotiations on import duties are listed in a “Tariff Elimination Schedule”.
-For most products exported from Mercosur countries to the EU, import duties will be removed gradually over an agreed time period, with the length of that period (5, 8, 9, 11, 16 years) varying according to the product.
-The time period starts once the Agreement has entered into force.
+For most products exported from Mercosur countries to the EU, import duties will be removed gradually over an agreed time period, with the length of that period (5, 8, 9, 11, 16 years) depending on the product.
+That time period starts on 1 May 2026.

 An explanation of the schedule for tariff reductions in each category can be found in Table 1 below.